-Use the FlowCam imaging flow cytometer for cyanobacteria classification and to study and monitor both marine and freshwater harmful algal blooms (HABs).
+Use FlowCam imaging flow cytometer for cyanobacteria classification and to study and monitor both marine and freshwater harmful algal blooms (HABs).
 Verify if organisms capable of producing cyanotoxins are present and quantify them.

 Freshwater HABs containing cyanobacteria can be differentiated from other algae based on the analysis of fluorescing pigments.